Dhruva-Sahani/Classification_of_species_using_Kmeans/README.md

 As this data is obtained from a real industry, we'll need to perform data cleaning and EDA before we fit it in a model.

-The dataset has been made available in csv format as well
+This project was performed as a part of Google advanced data analysis program.The dataset has been made available in csv format as well